developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 This API function activates such Profiles.

-For example, let's say that ProfileA is unassociated and ProfileB is associated with activity B. If activity A is launched and uses `SwitchToProfile` function to switch to ProfileA, then ProfileA will be active ehenever activity A is in the foreground.
+For example, let's say that ProfileA is unassociated and ProfileB is associated with activity B. If activity A is launched and uses `SwitchToProfile` function to switch to ProfileA, then ProfileA will be active whenever activity A is in the foreground.
 When activity B comes to the foreground, DataWedge will automatically switch to ProfileB.

 When activity A returns to the foreground, the app must use `SwitchToProfile` again to switch back to ProfileA.
 This would be done in the `onResume` method of activity A.